Think about being kind – to animals, our planet, and each other.

 Students can choose any project, such as an essay, a short film, a poster/mural, a scratch coding project, a speech or a dance, a school fundraiser, or a petition, etc., as long as the topic relates to being kind to animals.
-(Check out previous year’s winning projects for ideas!)
+Check out this year's finalists and runner ups for ideas for next year!

 Every student who enters will receive a certificate and every project will be given a small prize.
-The overall winner will be determined by a people’s choice vote, and will be announced on 1st October, World Vegetarian Day.
+The top ten finalists have been selected and voting is now open.
+The overall winner will be determined by a people’s choice vote, and will be announced on 1st November, World Vegan Day.
 The entry that wins the People’s Choice Award will receive $1,000 for their school.

-Check out our Resources page for guidelines, posters, inspiration, lesson plans and more!
-Have a look before you enter the 2021 Think Kind Student Competition.
+Check out our Resources page for guidelines, posters, inspiration, lesson plans and more so you can plan for next year's competition.

-Thank you to our wonderful sponsors!
-We could not have done it without you!
+Thank you to our wonderful sponsors for 2021 - we could not have done it without you!

 Some comments from the students: